USCCACS/RXMD/README.md

 FC = mpif90
 ```

 Now we have the compiler setting done!
 Next step is to generate initial MD configuration and **rxmd** executable.
-From the working directory, type
+From the working directory, type the command below to generate an initial configuration and place the input file **rxff.bin** in **DAT/** directory.

 ```
 rxmd $ make -C init/
 ```
-to generate an initial configuration and place the input file **rxff.bin** in **DAT/** directory.
-Then type
+Then type the command below to compile the rxmd executable.

 ```
 rxmd $ make -C src/
 ```

-to compile the rxmd executable.
-Make sure you have **rxmd** and **DAT/rxff.bin**, then you are ready to run a simulation.
+Make sure you have **rxmd** and **DAT/rxff.bin** in place, then you are ready to run a simulation.

 ```
 rxmd $ ls